I grew up in Falmouth, Massachusetts…

 But there are different levels.

-A fundamental of your personal development is to GET AFTER IT.
+A fundamental of my personal development is to GET AFTER IT.

 Anyway, Nora commented…